nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Recording a reader borrowing a book requires a user input from the CLI.
 The respective parsers will parse the user input to check whether the input is valid, the input is valid if
-1. The book and reader specified exist in the code base
+1. The book and reader specified exist in the code base.
-2. The book is available
+2. The book is available.
-3. The reader does not have overdue books or exceed his borrowing quota
+3. The reader does not have overdue books or exceed his borrowing quota.

 Then take the following pseudo processes:
-1. Obtain the Reader object and the Book object based on the identity provided by the user
+1. Obtain the Reader object and the Book object based on the identity provided by the user.
-2. Add a corresponding record to the record List
+2. Add a corresponding record to the record List.
-3. Update reader and book's borrowing status by adding the book in reader's borrowing list and setting the book's borrower to the reader
+3. Update reader and book's borrowing status by adding the book in reader's borrowing list and setting the book's borrower to the reader.

 Given below is an example usage scenario of how the `borrow` mechanism behaves at each step.
 In our example and the diagrams below,